 This example is only compatible with CLI v1.20 and later.
 Should you be making use of an older version of the CLI, please run pip install --upgrade cerebrium to upgrade it to the latest version.

-In this tutorial blog post, we will guide you through the process of implementing the TensorRT-LLM framework to serve Llama 3 8B model on the Cerebrium platform.
-TensorRT-LLM is a powerful framework that can be used to optimise machine learning models for inference.
-It can lead to significant improvements in performance, especially in terms of inference speed and throughput.
+In this tutorial, we will guide you through implementing the TensorRT-LLM framework to serve the Llama 3 8B model on the Cerebrium platform.
+TensorRT-LLM is a powerful framework for optimizing machine learning models for inference, leading to significant improvements in performance, especially in inference speed and throughput.

-We will achieve ~1700 output tokens per second on a single Nvidia A10 instance however you can go up to ~4500 output tokens per second on a single Nvidia A100 40GB instance or even ~19,000 tokens on a H100.
-For further improvements, you can use speculative sampling or FP8 quantisation to increase latency and throughput.
-You can view the official benchmarks across different GPU types, model sizes and input/output token lengths here.
+We will achieve approximately 1,700 output tokens per second on a single NVIDIA A10 instance.
+You can achieve up to 4,500 output tokens per second on a single NVIDIA A100 40GB instance or even 19,000 tokens on an H100.
+For further improvements, you can use speculative sampling or FP8 quantization to increase latency and throughput.
+View the official benchmarks across different GPU types, model sizes, and input/output token lengths here.

 Overview

-TensorRT-LLM is a specialised library within NVIDIA’s TensorRT, a high-performance deep learning inference platform.
+TensorRT-LLM is a specialized library within NVIDIA’s TensorRT, a high-performance deep learning inference platform.
 It is designed to accelerate large language models (LLMs) using NVIDIA GPUs.
-It can significantly improve the performance of your machine learning models however it comes at the expense of a very complicated setup process.
+While it can significantly improve the performance of your machine learning models, it requires a complex setup process.

-You are required to convert and build the model using very specific arguments that replicate your workloads as closely as possible.
-If you don’t configure these steps properly, you might witness subpar performance and subsequently it will become very complicated to deploy.
-We will cover these concepts in depth throughout the tutorial.
+You must convert and build the model using specific arguments that replicate your workloads as closely as possible.
+Improper configuration can lead to subpar performance and deployment complications.
+We will cover these concepts in depth throughout this tutorial.

 Cerebrium Setup